 - At the time of the 2003 exam paper having been written, there was insufficient evidence to recommend any specific medication (e.e H2As vs PPIs); however contemporray meta-analsysis suggests some benefit from the use of PPIs.
 Pro-PPI studies include a big 2016 meta-analysis by Alshamsi et al, which revealed them to be more effective at preventing clinically significant episodes of bleeding.
 However, it must be pointed out that many of the studies which met inclusion criteria didn't even specify what they meant by "bleeding".
 When other meta-analysis authors selected studies limited to ones with a low risk of bias, the results they arrived at were not significant (Barletta et al, 2016).

 PPIs are indicated in at-risk patient in ICU who are intolerant of enteral feeding, and who are otherwise at risk of gastrointestinal bleeding.
-Further research is required to discriminated between different classes of drugs in terms of efficacy, and to identify the at-risk population.
+H2 agonists may have a statistically insignificant significant mortality advantage over PPIs.
+Further research is required to identify the at-risk population.